-Answer: In a few garages where there was already an electrical receptacle installed on the wall, I was able to add Wiremold 500 surface metal raceway to bring power to a ceiling outlet.
-Below are some photos of a Wiremold metal surface raceway installation that was used to replace an extra long power cord that was tacked to the garage ceiling and wall for the garage door opener.
-NOTE: Text links below go to applicable products on Ebay.com.
+Below are photos of the Wiremold metal surface raceway installation in his garage.
+It was to replace an extra-long homemade power cord that was tacked to the garage ceiling and wall for the garage door opener.

 Next to the human entrance door at the rear of this garage, there was an existing three-gang metal switch box in the wall for two switches and one electrical outlet.
 One of the switches below was a 3-way for the garage light, the other a single pole for an outside light.
 The existing outlet was not GFCI protected, which is required for garage electrical outlets.
 See article 210.8(A)(2) in the National Electrical Code (NFPA 70).

-Below is the “After” photo of the same switch and outlet location after installing Wiremold 500 for a ceiling outlet above the garage door opener.
+Below is the end result of the same switch and outlet location after installing Wiremold 500 for a ceiling outlet above the garage door opener.
 The three-gang Wiremold extension box extends less than an inch out beyond the finished wall.

-It was not a good idea to pass the cord through this steel bracket.
-Whoever did this removed the factory installed power cord from the garage door opener and installed their own much longer cord.
-The user installed cord was stapled on the ceiling and down the wall to an outlet at the front of the garage.
+The user-installed cord was stapled to the ceiling and down the wall to an outlet at the front of the garage.
 The steel could have cut into the cord and created an electrocution hazard.
 The electrical outlet was not GFCI or AFCI protected.

 I surmise that the rusted screws on the side of the outlet above were a result of these devices being mounted inside of an un-insulated outside wall.
 There didn’t appear to be any water infiltration.

 A big blue wire connector was needed to tightly connect all of the ground wires together.

-The internal elbow is added to one end of the metal raceway and put into place.
-After the elbow is secured using deck screws because of their flat head, a piece of raceway can be inserted at the other end.
+The V517 internal elbow is added to one end of the metal raceway and put into place.
+After the elbow is secured using deck screws because of their flat head, a piece of 500 raceway can be inserted at the other end.

-The short tongues on the back plate above are a good solid connection after being inserted into the Wiremold.
-This box is attached to the ceiling using two toggle bolts.
+The short tongues on the base above are a good solid connection after being inserted into the Wiremold.
+The above V5747 outlet box base was attached to the ceiling using two toggle bolts.

 The Wiremold factory recommends cutting #500 using a hack saw with 32 teeth per inch.
 This will reduce the size of the burrs on the cut pieces.
 Removing the metal burrs (Indicated by the green arrows above) is essential after cutting Wiremold.
-The inside burrs can nick the insulation and the outer burrs can interfere with the Wiremold connecting to a box or fitting.
+The inside burrs can nick the insulation, and the outer burrs can interfere with the Wiremold connecting to a box or fitting.

-I use a small round file for the inside.
+I use a small half-round file for the inside.
 A flat file for the outside.
-I insert a flat screwdriver into the two slots to clean them out.
+I insert a flat screwdriver into the two narrow slots to clean them out.